Tcha182/Face_Quiz/README.md

 - math
 - base64
 - OpenCV
-- GPT-3.5 (API integration)
+- OpenAI (API integration)

 ## Technical Details

-- **Streamlit**: The entire UI is built using Streamlit, making it easy to create and manage the interactive components.
+- **Streamlit**: The UI is built using Streamlit, for simplicity.
-- **GPT-3.5**: The list of famous persons and their descriptions were generated using GPT-3.5, demonstrating the integration of AI-generated content.
+- **GPT-4o-mini**: The list of famous persons and their descriptions were generated using GPT, demonstrating the integration of AI-generated content.
-- **Web Scraping**: Pictures of famous persons were scraped from Wikipedia to ensure a diverse and comprehensive image dataset.
+- **Web Scraping**: Pictures of famous persons were scraped from Wikipedia to ensure that they are free to uset.
 - **Image Processing**: OpenCV was used for facial recognition and image normalization, ensuring that all pictures are centered on the face and standardized.

 ## License